heymagurany/TableStorageDataProvider/README.md

 ### Changelog

+#### v1.1.0

+* Added better support for null property values in table storage.
+If a property was null, it wasn't included in the data reader, which the default
+  DbDataAdapter couldn't handle.

 #### v1.0.2

 * Added a DbConnectionExtensions class, which contains a helper method for creating a command with command text.